 It’s important to note that you should not reuse needles or share a needle with another person.
 This helps prevent the spread of germs and certain diseases.

-It’s important that you don’t take more Lantus than your doctor prescribes.
-Taking more than the recommended amount of Lantus may lead to serious side effects.
+It’s important that you don’t use more Lantus than your doctor prescribes.
+Using more than the recommended amount of Lantus may lead to serious side effects.